 Become a Freelancer

 Are you a decent writer?
 Are you detail oriented enough to edit academic papers successfully?
 Maybe you have mad graphic design skills.
 There are plenty of opportunities for you to find work as a freelancer.
-If you have in-demand skills, check out these resources to help you find a job as a paper writer, editor, graphic designer, app developer, etc.:
+If you have in-demand skills, check out these resources to help you find a job as an editor, graphic designer, app developer, etc.:

 If your business grows, you may be able to bring on other students to help.
 Eventually, you could outsource the work you get to others.
 This is a great way to create a passive income stream.
 Just remember that quality matters.
 These are saturated industries, but you can really stand out by offering quality services that are delivered on time.